StackVista/stackstate-docs/configure/telemetry/checks_and_streams.md

 ## Checks

 Checks determine the health state of an element by monitoring one or more telemetry streams.
-Each telemetry streams can supply either metrics (time-series data) or events (logs and events) data.
+Each telemetry stream supplies either metrics (time-series) or events (logs and events) data.

+## Check Functions

-StackState checks are particularly powerful as they are based on [check functions](#check-functions).
-A check function is a reusable, user defined script that specifies when each health state should be returned.
-A check function can be adapted to monitor any number of available telemetry streams.
+StackState checks are based on [check functions](#check-functions) - reusable, user defined scripts that specify when a health state should be returned.
+This makes checks particularly powerful, allowing StackState to monitor any number of available telemetry streams.
 For example, you could write a check function to monitor:

 * Are we seeing a normal amount of hourly traffic?
 * Have there been any fatal exceptions logged?
 * What state did other systems report?

-## Check Functions

-A check function is a reusable user defined script that includes a single function.
-The check function receives parameter inputs and returns an output health state.
+A check function receives parameter inputs and returns an output health state.
 Each time a check function is executed, it updates the health state of the checks it ran for.
 If a check function does not return a health state, the health state of the check remains unchanged.

-### Check function parameters

-**Downsampling method**

-Determines how a window/batch of metric data is downsampled, that is, how it is reduced from a set of values to a single value.
-There are different kinds of methods available:

-* Average: Calculates the average value of all the metric points in the window.
-* Percentile: Calculates the value below which a given percentage of observations in a group of observations fall.
-For example, the 25th percentile is the value below which 25% of the observations may be found.
-* Maximum: Calculates the maximum value of the window
-* Minimum: Calculates the minimum value of the window

-**Windowing method**

-Determines how metric data is grouped together, the options are:

-* Sliding: Groups metric data in overlapping windows of at most the configured max-window time.
-* Batching: Groups metric data in strictly separate windows of the configured window time, with consistent start and end times.

-## Data streams
+## Telemetry streams

-A data stream is a real-time stream of metric or event data coming from an external monitoring system.
+A telemetry stream is a real-time stream of metric or event data coming from an external monitoring system.

 ### Metrics